 - Each donor is unique.
-We focus on what your client wants their legacy to be and how we can work with you to help them get there. - Giving is personal.
-We won't force or lobby your client to have anything in their fund that they don't want. - We always play well with others.
+We focus on what you want your legacy to be and how we can help you accomplish that. - Giving is personal.
+We won't force or lobby you to have anything in your fund that you don't want. - We always play well with others.
 Closed ecosystems are limiting, divisive, and outdated. - Transparency is essential.
 Our independence is your independence.
-Objective advice shouldn't come with proprietary investment products and unspoken agendas. - Your client's fund shouldn't become outdated.
-It should evolve with them and their needs and desires. - Each donor has the right to true independence.
-No matter where your client is on their journey of giving, and where they hope to be in the future, true independence serves your client and you as his or her trusted financial advisor.
-Simply put, with your help, your clients can create something remarkable. - We're here to help, and it's our pleasure to serve you.
+Objective advice shouldn't come with proprietary investment products and unspoken agendas. - Your fund shouldn't become outdated.
+It should evolve with you and your family and their needs and desires. - Each donor has the right to true independence.
+No matter where you are on your journey of giving, and where you hope to be in the future, true independence serves you and your trusted financial advisor.
+Simply put, with your help, you can create something remarkable. - We're here to help, and it's our pleasure to serve you.

-DAFs Versus Private Foundations - Comparison
+DAFs versus Private Foundations - Cost Comparison

-Cost Comparison iGiftFund vs. Private Foundation iGiftFund Private Foundation Minimum start-up donation: \$5,000 \$5,000,000+ Startup time: 15 Minutes Weeks or months Startup costs: None Substantial Admin Fees: 45 bps (0.45%) or less Range from 2.5%-4% Annual AGI deduction limits: Cash: 60% 30% Securities & property: 30% 20% Valuation of gifts: Fair market value Fair market value for publicly traded stock cost basis for all other gifts Annual minimum distribution: None 5% of net asset value annually Excise taxes: None 1% to 2% of net inv. income Privacy: Confidential or recognition No Privacy Ongoing admin responsibilities: Included Ongoing administration, legal, state and federal filings Fun: Fun!
+Cost Comparison iGiftFund vs. Private Foundation iGiftFund Private Foundation Minimum start-up donation: \$5,000 \$5,000,000+ Startup time: 15 Minutes Weeks or months Startup costs: None Substantial Admin Fees: 45 bps (0.45%) or less Range from 2.5%-4% Annual AGI deduction limits: Cash: 60% 30% Securities & property: 30% 20% Valuation of gifts: Fair market value Fair market value for publicly-traded stock cost basis for all other gifts Annual minimum distribution: None 5% of net asset value annually Excise taxes: None 1% to 2% of net inv. income Privacy: Confidential or recognition No Privacy Ongoing admin responsibilities: Included Ongoing administration, legal, state and federal filings Fun: Fun!
 Not fun